digitalbazaar/forge/README.md

     bower install forge

-### Requirements
+### Development Requirements

-The core JavaScript has the following requirements:
+The core JavaScript has the following requirements to build and test:

 * Building a browser bundle:
   * Node.js